primaza/primazactl/README.md

 - `--tenant tenant`
     - Tenant used for the join.
     - Default is `primaza-system`.
+- `--options`
+    - An [options file](#options-file-format) with default values for joining a cluster.
+    - Any values from the file can be overwritten with the equivalent command line option.
 - `--output yaml`
     - Outputs the manifests of the resources that are created.
     - The content will be as used for creating the resource.